The American Foursquare home has a distinct architectural style on both the outside and inside.

 Large formal dining room with large window which lets in plenty of light.
 This is a very common dining room layout except in this case the woodwork was painted white.

 The kitchen isn’t terribly large although the reno here is nicely done.
 It’s a small kitchen to accommodate an in-kitchen eating area.

 The stairs in this home are much less grand than the one above.
 However, as is typical in foursquare homes. the stairs are nice and wide.

-Massive master bedroom with plenty of windows and a balcony.
+Massive primary bedroom with plenty of windows and a balcony.